umbraco/UmbracoDocs/marketplace-and-integrations/README.md

 For visualization of ways to extend Umbraco see the illustration below.
 ![Packages and integrations](https://github.com/BoletteKern/UmbracoDocs/blob/main/marketplace-and-integrations/.gitbook/assets/Packages%20and%20intgerations.png)

 Umbraco is used in solutions in both a "platform" and "composable" DXP context.
 With the former, Umbraco has responsibility for both content management and delivery, with extensions added as NuGet packages.
-In a composable DXP, Umbraco is often a stand-alone service that take part of an overall architecture, focussed on the management of content exposed via APIs for delivery.
-Umbraco is also used in a hybrid DXP context where some values are added into the Umbraco platform, e.g Umbraco Forms or Umbraco Commerce, at the time as Umbraco is used as a component in a wider architecture.
+In a composable DXP, Umbraco is often a stand-alone service that takes part in an overall architecture.
+In these cases, Umbraco CMS is focused on the management of content exposed via APIs for delivery.

+Umbraco is also used in a hybrid DXP context.
+Here, some values are added to the Umbraco platform, like Umbraco Forms or Commerce, where Umbraco acts as a component in a wider architecture.
 In all situations, backoffice integrations are an important part of providing an intuitive, unified editor experience.

 ![Umbraco as a platform DXP, composable DXP og hybrid solution](https://github.com/BoletteKern/UmbracoDocs/blob/main/marketplace-and-integrations/.gitbook/assets/pDXP%20cDXP.png)